GoodnessJames/alx-low_level_programming/0x14-bit_manipulation/README.md

 	- Prototype: unsigned int binary_to_uint(const char *b);
 	- Description: C function that converts a binary number to an unsigned int.
 	- The parameter b is a pointer to a string of 0 and 1 characters.
-	- Return: On SUCCESS, returns (n) i.e. the converted number
+	- Return: On SUCCESS, returns the converted number.
 On FAILURE, returns (0) if b is NULL or contains chars not 0 or 1
 - **Task 1 File:** [1-print_binary.c](https://github.com/GoodnessJames/alx-low_level_programming/blob/master/0x14-bit_manipulation/1-print_binary.c)